Welcome to Telehealth Services

 There are two options for appointment letters:

-- Have your letter template changed for telehealth appointments to include the Patient Location details.
+- Have your letter template change for telehealth appointments to include the Patient Location details.
 This can be done in ESM.

-You can only check a telehealth appointment “in and out” in ESM if the consult happened via video conferencing.
-If a clinician conducts a telephone consult instead of a video conference, the appointment type in ESM must be changed to phone consult, if that is not an available option use chart review.
+You can only check a Telehealth appointment 'in and out' in ESM if the consult happened via video conferencing.
+If a clinician conducts a telephone consult instead of a video conference, the appointment type in ESM must be changed to phone consult, if that is not an available option select Chart Review.

-No, phone consultations do not meet the definition of a telehealth occasion of service.
-Telehealth only includes consultations conducted via videoconferencing or ‘store and forward’ systems (asynchronous consultations).
+No, phone consultations do not meet the definition of a telehealth service event.
+From a public funding and medicare perspective telehealth only includes consultations conducted via videoconferencing (audio AND video connection).

-Does my patient need to consent to do telehealth?
+Does the patient need to consent to do Telehealth?

 No. Your patient does not need to provide written or verbal consent to do Telehealth for a standard videoconference consultation.
 They do however have to consent in writing to having their consultation recorded or verbally to having their images stored (i.e. Dermatology).